 that galaxies can undergo violent gravitational interactions with one

 another, sometimes leading to "tidal disruption" or, alternatively,

 think that our Galaxy will eventually merge with M31 (several billions

 of years in the future).

-Here is a supercomputer simulation (10 MB) of what such a
+Here is a supercomputer simulation of what such a

 merger would look like.
-Note that the system emerging from the interaction
+Note that the product of the interaction

 The Hubble Ultra Deep Field